Camp Rockmont for Boys

 Camp Rockmont for Boys is an American Camp Association accredited Christian residential boys' summer camp in Black Mountain, North Carolina.
 Rockmont was founded in 1956 on the former campus of Black Mountain College.
 There are four "classic" sessions held each summer (13 days), as well as a one week starter session.
 Within the classic sessions are a three and four week option for more experienced campers.
 Capacity for each session is about 400 boys, with each session varying slightly depending on enrollment.

 History

 Rockmont was founded in 1956 by George Pickering on the campus of Black Mountain College, which had recently closed.
+He remained owner of the camp until he was convicted of molesting children that were enrolled there.
 It was founded as a boys-only Christian camp, and carried an American Indian theme.
 This Native American theme continued until 2000, at which time the theme was dropped, but still holds roots to it through the ceremonial "council".

 Structure

 Age Division

 Rockmont is rather large for a summer camp, with around 400 boys per session ranging from ages 6 to 16.
 The camp is divided up into different groups based on age and each boy is placed in a cabin with 7 to 14 boys his age and 1 or 2 counselors.
 Campers spend a large amount of time with their cabin, including sleeping in the same cabin and eating with their counselors in the dining hall.
 The cabins are numbered from youngest to oldest: 1 through 40, 6.5 (65), 18.5 (185), 42, 43 and 44.
 (41 is skipped numerically in honor of old camp lore.)

 Each cabin is part of a larger "tribe", which generally include 6 to 8 cabins.
 The 6 tribes, from youngest to oldest, are Buckeye, Birch, Hickory, Hemlock, Poplar, and Sycamore.
 Tribes often do activities together, and sometimes compete against or with other tribes in games.
 Each tribe has a Tribal Director (TD) assigned to it, whose purpose is to plan, run, and manage activities, as well as to support the cabin staff within their tribe.

 Each tribe is also part of another larger camp.
 The camp is divided into junior camp, better known as Bear Camp (Camp for younger children), intermediate camp (Deer Camp), and senior camp (Mountain Camp).
 The Buckeye and Birch tribes make up Bear Camp, the Hickory and Hemlock tribes form Deer Camp, and the Poplar and Sycamore tribes form Mountain Camp.